 The places you’ll go

 Many cruises head to the Caribbean – there are eastern Caribbean itineraries, western Caribbean, and the Bahamas.
 Most of these leave from either Port Canaveral or Miami, though there are also some that occasionally leave from other places such as New Orleans or Texas.
 These tropical cruises all stop at a very special place – Castaway Cay, Disney’s private island.
 If you like a tropical vibe there are also some cruises that go to Bermuda from New York.
+If you’re already planning a trip to Disney World it’s very easy to get from Florida to the Bahamas!

 Over on the west coast you have a few options.
 Cruises leave out of San Diego to go to Mexico.
 Or if you head up to Vancouver you can take an Alaska cruise!